 More Intolerance and War, to 1676 | William Penn | Britain's Colonies to 1700 | French Expansion and King William's War

-When the French were warring against Spain in the mid-1500s, privately owned French ships – pirates in the eyes of the Spanish – attacked Spanish ships and ports in the Americas.
-When the war between France and Spain ended in 1559 the royal French government stopped backing its "privateers," leaving them with a hold on a few shorelines on unsettled Caribbean Islands, where they lived off the land and off the progeny of escaped cattle from Europe.
+When the French monarchy was having one of its wars with Spain's monarchy on the continent – the Italian War of 1551 – privately owned French ships, pirates in the eyes of the Spanish, attacked Spanish ships and ports in the Americas.
+When the war ended in 1559 the royal French government stopped backing its "privateers," leaving them with a hold on a few shorelines on unsettled Caribbean Islands, where they lived off the land and off the progeny of escaped cattle from Europe.